 We have a guide about how PMPro handles payment retries that you can explore to better understand what happens when a payment fails.

 Be sure to check with your gateway settings, as some gateways (such as Stripe) allow you to set rules related to retries and failed payments on recurring subscriptions.

 Have another creative member cancellation request?

 This post has covered a few alternative / custom methods as related to member cancellations.
-If you have another idea on how you would like to manipulate cancellations, post a comment below or open a topic in our member forums for support on the methods described above.
+If you have another idea on how you would like to manipulate cancellations, open a topic in our member forums for support on the methods described above.